 The Workforce Innovation and Opportunity Act (WIOA Sec.
-123) lists 14 program elements that must be made available to eligible youth in order to support the attainment of a secondary school diploma or its recognized equivalent, entry into postsecondary education, occupational skills training, employment, and career readiness for participants.
+123) lists 14 program elements that must be made available to eligible youth in order to support the attainment of a secondary school diploma or its recognized equivalent, entry into post-secondary education, occupational skills training, employment, and career readiness for participants.
 Applicants are encouraged to but are not required to provide all 14 elements on- site, however, all elements must be available locally, if a youth is assessed and requires those services.

-The MMVWB requires that WIOA Youth Tile I Vendor's provide all the mandatory (M) elements (6) highlighted below, in your program design.
+The MMVWB requires that WIOA Youth Tile I Vendor's provide all the mandatory (M) elements (5 for In-School youth and 6 for Out-of-School Youth) highlighted below, in your program design.

-- (M) Tutoring, study skills training, instruction, and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized postsecondary credential; - 2.
+- 1. (M) Tutoring, study skills training, instruction, and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized postsecondary credential; This is a requirement for all MMVWB In-School-Youth.
+MMVWB Out-of-School Youth Programs must provide academic support to youth who tested at or below an 8th grade level at the time of enrollment or English Language Learners. - 2.
 Alternative secondary school services, or dropout recovery services, as appropriate - 3.
 (M) Paid and unpaid work experiences that have as a component academic and occupational education - 4.
-Occupational skills training, which shall include priority consideration for training programs that lead to recognized postsecondary credentials that are aligned with in-demand industry sectors or occupation in the local area involved - 5.
-Comprehensive guidance and counseling, which may include drug and alcohol abuse counseling and referral, as appropriate - Leadership development opportunities, which may include community service and peercentered activities encouraging responsibility and other positive social and civic behaviors, as appropriate - 7.
-Supportive services examples may include: Linkages to community services; Assistance with transportation; Assistance with childcare and dependent care; Assistance with housing; Referrals to medical services; and Assistance with uniforms or other appropriate work attire and work-related tools.
+(M-For Out-Of-School Youth) Occupational skills training, which shall include priority consideration for training programs that lead to recognized postsecondary credentials that are aligned with in-demand industry sectors or occupation in the local area involved.
+All MMVWB Out of School Youth must be enrolled in an occupational skills training leading to an industry recognized credential. - 5.
+Comprehensive guidance and counseling, which may include drug and alcohol abuse counseling and referral, as appropriate - 6.
+Leadership development opportunities, which may include community service and peercentered activities encouraging responsibility and other positive social and civic behaviors, as appropriate - 7.
+Supportive services examples may include Linkages to community services; Assistance with transportation; Assistance with childcare and dependent care; Assistance with housing; Referrals to medical services; and Assistance with uniforms or other appropriate work attire and work-related tools.
 Provision of additional services that will support youth with disabilities - 8.
 Adult mentoring for the period of participation and a subsequent period, for a total of 12 months - 9.
 (M) Follow-up services for 12 months after the completion of participation, as appropriate; - 10.
 (M) Financial Literacy Education - 11.
 Entrepreneurial Skills Training - 12.
 (M) Services that provide labor market and employment information about in-demand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services; - 13.
-(M) Activities that help youth prepare for and transition to postsecondary education and training - 14.
+Activities that help youth prepare for and transition to postsecondary education and training - 14.
 Education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster.